-As you'll see from the data below, unaccompanied travel behavior has started to shape the industry with some travel agents recognizing the shift and dropping single supplement fees.
-Independent travelers statistics show that traveling solo is more socially excepted, and on Instagram the hashtag #solotravel is associated with 5.2 million posts.
+As you'll see from the data below, solo travel is a huge market and has started to shape the industry, with some travel agents recognizing the shift and dropping single supplement fees.
+Solo travel statistics show that traveling alone is popular amongst millennials and Gen Z, with Instagram the hashtag #solotravel associated with 9.9 million posts to date.

 84% of solo travelers are women.